Yakshik (Korean Sweet Rice Dessert)

 Freezing Tips

-This Korean sweet rice dessert is best fresh but freezes well.
-To freeze, wrap bars tightly in plastic wrap and place in a freezer bag.
-To thaw, leave at room temperature or microwave unwrapped for about 2 minutes until soft.
+Yakshik is best fresh but freezes well.
+Wrap bars tightly and freeze in a sealed bag.
+To serve, thaw at room temperature or warm briefly in the microwave.

 Ingredients